Gooseberry Falls Featured in

 When you make up your mind to visit Gooseberry Falls State Park, plan ahead.
 Make sure to buy your vehicle permit or ski passes in advance.
 Also, pack according to the weather.
 And feel free to check up for the latest updates with the Gooseberry Falls State Park.

-How long is the hike to Gooseberry Falls?
+When is the ideal time to explore Gooseberry Falls?